 of Church Leadership Center

-Church Leadership Center (CLC) is an independent (1) non-profit (2) Christian (3) training ministry (4) assisting churches (5) and individuals (6) to deepen the competencies (7) and expand the numbers leaders (8) who will build up the Body of Christ (9) and bring many to faith in the mission of Jesus.
+Church Leadership Center (CLC) is an independent (1) non-profit (2) Christian (3) training ministry (4) assisting churches (5) and individuals (6) to deepen the competencies (7) and expand the number of leaders (8) who will build up the Body of Christ (9) and bring many to faith in the mission of Jesus.
 (10)

 1. Independent: We were started by the vision of several devout Christians as a training organization for church leaders, but outside of any specific connection to any particular denomination.
 We approach our ministry through the history and lens of the Reformed/Presbyterian theological heritage, and have a close working relationship with several denominations within that context, but remain independently structured, directed, and funded.